How Electrical Technology Plays a Vital Role in Business and Industry

 The difference between Electrical Technology and Electrical Engineering

-These career programs and paths are not the same and you should know the differences in them.
+These career programs and paths are not the same and you should know the differences between them.
 The first is aimed at preparing students for jobs as electricians.
 In this occupation, employees work with wiring homes and buildings, repairing and replacing wiring, and maintenance of electrical systems.

 You will also upgrade systems in either a repair technician job or a construction electrician in new or current homes and buildings.